 It is the knowledge and expertise of these highly educated STEM professionals that is helping us navigate through the unprecedented challenges posed by the Covid-19 pandemic.
 The importance of a robust educational system supporting and encouraging excellence in science, technology, engineering and maths has never been more directly linked to the health of the country or the health of our economy.

 A strong STEM education encourages the development of analytical minds.
 Minds that think critically are trained to solve problems and are better able to contribute to a stronger, innovation-based UK economy.
 It is those employed in STEM that have given us the track and trace system, have developed a test for the virus and have been working ceaselessly to create a vaccine.
-It is also the STEM fields which have provided valuable forecasting software facilitating pandemic strategy and response.
+It is also the science, technology, engineering and mathematics fields that have provided valuable forecasting software facilitating pandemic strategy and response.
 Numerous engineering companies – large and small – have repurposed their machines to support the ongoing fight against the virus.

 First steps to growing STEM in the UK

 Looking long term, academic – and ultimately career – success relies upon the provision of high quality teachers, providing lessons with strong engaging subject matter.
-Before we can hope to improve STEM education the UK needs more teachers with demonstrated, proven knowledge in STEM, and we need to provide them with better resources to ensure that they have the necessary tools to integrate STEM in their lesson plans.
+Before we can hope to improve STEM education the UK needs more teachers with demonstrated, proven knowledge in science, technology, engineering and mathematics, and we need to provide them with better resources to ensure that they have the necessary tools to integrate learning in their lesson plans.

 In London, around 2,500 individuals, employed by various companies ranging from multi-national companies to SMEs, in the private, public and not-for-profit sectors, volunteer their time through the STEM Ambassadors programme.
-The programme encourages these individuals to work with local schools to run activities designed to excite young people about STEM and encourage them to consider STEM careers and qualifications.
+The programme encourages these individuals to work with local schools to run activities designed to excite young people about STEM and encourage them to consider careers and qualifications to use their talents.